wagtail/wagtail/docs/extending/custom_tasks.md

 `Task.on_action(task_state, user, action_name, **kwargs)`:

-This performs the actions specified in `Task.get_actions(page, user)`: it is passed an action name, for example `approve`, and the relevant task state.
+This performs the actions specified in `Task.get_actions(page, user)`: it is passed an action name, for example, `approve`, and the relevant task state.
 By default, it calls `approve` and `reject` methods on the task state when the corresponding action names are passed through.
 Any additional data entered in a modal (see `get_form_for_action` and `get_actions`) is supplied as kwargs.

 For example, let's say we wanted to add an additional option: cancelling the entire workflow: